-In Visual Studio 2017, you can define the conditional compilation symbols at project level by going to Project Properties > Build > General > Conditional compilation symbols.
+In Visual Studio 2019 and Visual Studio 2017, you can define the conditional compilation symbols at project level.
+Go to Project Properties > Build > General > Conditional compilation symbols to add compilation symbols.

 Close the Visual Studio Solution

 In solution directory, create a file “CommonSettings.targets” and add following text in that file.
 Change the MY_CONST_1, MY_CONST_2 and MY_CONST_3 to your constants.

 Now go into each project directory and open myproject.csprj or other project file in text editor.

 Locate the “</Project>” tag at the very bottom.

 Right before this closing xml tag, add following xml tag, save the file in text editor and close the file.

 Now open the solution in Visual Studio and if you look at Project Properties > Build > General > Conditional compilation symbols, you will see MY_CONST_1, MY_CONST_2 and MY_CONST_3.

 If for any reason, Visual Studio does not reflect the defined constants even after Clean/Build/Rebuild, refresh the project.
 If you are using Visual Studio 2019, “Refresh” menu item for project is not available.
 In order to refresh the project, you need to delete a hidden file “.suo”.
 Here the file name starts with “.” (dot) and extension is “suo”.
 This file is located at “$(SolutionDir)\.vs\$(SolutionName)\v16\”.